signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 Predictions are made on new data by following the tree down from the top to one of the terminal nodes and then taking the average of the values of all the training points which are located at that node.
 At each split, the [recursive partitioning](https://en.wikipedia.org/wiki/Recursive_partitioning) algorithm tries to find the variable which, if used for that split, would improve the algorithm's predictions the most.
 The algorithm stops growing the tree when no split would improve the prediction quality above a predefined limit.

 The *complexity parameter*, usually denoted `cp`, is the single hyperparameter used for fitting regression tree models.
-It is the "predefined limit" mentioned above.
+It is the "predefined limit" mentioned above and is expressed in units of *Gini impurity*, a metric of variable importance.

 * Evaluate the performance of regression trees on the wine quality dataset by setting `method="rpart"` and searching over `cp=10^seq(-3, 0, length.out=10)`.